-Please click here to view the DBHDS Health Planning Region Map.
+Please click here to view the DBHDS Developmental Services Region Map.

 Individuals with developmental disabilities who are included in the target population under the Commonwealth’s Settlement Agreement with the U.S. Department of Justice [United States V. Commonwealth of Virginia, United States District Court for Eastern District of Virginia (Civil Action No. 3:12 CV 059)] are as follows: (1) individuals currently reside at any of the Commonwealth’s training centers, (2) individuals that meet the criteria for the Intellectual Disability (ID) waiver or Developmental Disability (DD) waiver wait lists (includes individuals who currently have an ID or DD waiver), or (3) individuals who currently reside in a nursing home or ICF-IDD.

 The Department of Behavioral Health and Developmental Services (DBHDS) is pleased to announce the opening of the FY2018 Individual and Family Support Program (IFSP) on August 17, 2018.